-New readers of this blog can get a quick summary of more than 150 past posts on frugality, simple living, gardening, climate change, life lessons and living without.
-Or hover on “Index” above to read all the posts in a given category.
+For new readers of this blog, here’s a quick outline of 170 past posts, in categories such as frugality, gardening, living without and climate change.
+Or hover on “Index” above to read all the posts in a particular category.